jnsxlx/LSTM/README.md

 # LSTM
-## A tensorflow implementation of deep learning.
+A tensorflow implementation of LSTM.